Culture of Poland

 The people of Poland have traditionally been seen as hospitable to artists from abroad and eager to follow cultural and artistic trends popular in other countries.
 In the 19th and 20th centuries, the Polish focus on cultural advancement often took precedence over political and economic activity.
 These factors have contributed to the versatile nature of Polish art, with all its complex nuances.
 Nowadays, Poland is a highly developed country that retains its traditions.

+Poland has made significant contributions to the art, music, philosophy, mathematics, science, politics and literature of the Western World.
 The term which defines an individual's appreciation of Polish culture and customs is Polonophilia.

 History

 Cultural history of Poland can be traced back to the Middle Ages.
 In its entirety, it can be divided into the following historical, philosophical artistic periods: Culture of medieval Poland (from the late 10th to late 15th century), Renaissance (late 15th to the late 16th century), Baroque (late 16th to the mid-18th century), Enlightenment (second half of the 18th century), Romanticism (from around 1820 until the suppression of the 1863 January uprising against the Russian Empire), Positivism (lasting until the turn of the 20th century), Young Poland (between 1890 and 1918), Interbellum (1918–1939), World War II (1939–1945), People's Republic of Poland (until the 1989 Autumn of Nations), and Modern.